Santorum campaign says Romney flip-flopping on English for Puerto Rican statehood

 “Well, I don’t know, but he certainly has every right to carry his campaign as long as he feels it has a meaningful opportunity for him to become the nominee, and he cares very deeply about the country as I do, and I wish him well,” Romney said on Fox News.

-After the stop in Missouri, Santorum has two events in Illinois.
-He's also getting help in the form of a $310,000 ad purchase in Illinois from the Red, White and Blue Fund, a super PAC that has been supportive of his candidacy.
+After a stop in Missouri, Santorum has two events planned Friday in Arlington Heights, Illinois.
+He’s also getting help in the form of a $310,000 purchase in Illinois from the Red, White and Blue Fund – a super PAC that has been supportive of his candidacy.

-Christie, who's popular with Republicans across the country for his tough talk and tough actions in taking on Democrats in New Jersey, disappointed many in his party in October when he announced that he would not launch his own presidential bid.
-Instead, he endorsed Romney and has traveled to a number of primary and caucus states to stump for him.
+Christie, who’s popular with Republicans across the country for his tough talk and tough actions in taking on Democrats in New Jersey, disappointed many in his party last October when he announced he would not launch his own presidential bid.
+Instead he endorsed Romney and has traveled to a number of primary and caucus states to stump for him, including Iowa.

 Santorum and Romney are expected to split the next few contests on the calendar.
-After Puerto Rico and Illinois, Santorum is expected to take the state’s caucuses on Saturday.
+Santorum won the nonbinding primary in Missouri in February and is expected to take the state’s caucuses on Saturday.
 Romney is expected to win Puerto Rico’s primary on Sunday.

-Then the race turns north and east: The District of Columbia, Maryland and Wisconsin vote on April 3, and Romney is the early favorite.
-But that's three weeks away, and much has changed in such a span in the most volatile Republican race in generations.
+Then the race turns north and eastward – the District of Columbia, Maryland and Wisconsin vote on April 3 and Romney is the early favorite there.
+But that’s three weeks away and much has changed in such a span in the most volatile Republican race in generations.